murtuza777/Wikipedia_HackOmania/README.md

 Understanding that one size does not fit all, Wajipedia offers extensive customization options.
 Users can adjust font size, choose their preferred font family, and modify text color to create a reading environment that suits their needs.

 ## A Collaborative Effort

-Wajipedia was not just the vision of its leader, **Md Murtuza Ali**, but a product of collaborative ingenuity. **Team Blaze** contributed creative ideas and technical expertise, ensuring that the platform not only met but exceeded the challenge's requirements.
-Together, the team developed a solution that is both functional and inclusive, proving that accessibility and innovation can go hand in hand.
+Wajipedia was driven by the vision of its leader, Md Murtuza Ali, who conceived most of the ideas aimed at making the platform accessible to all and spreading knowledge universally.
+His focus on features that cater to abled people, such as auto-scrolling, text-to-speech, and customizable text options, formed the core of the project.
+However, it was the combined effort of Team Blaze that brought these ideas to life.
+While many of the key concepts were initiated by Md Murtuza Ali, the team members also contributed their own creative ideas and technical expertise.
+Together, they developed a solution that is both functional and inclusive, demonstrating that accessibility and innovation can indeed go hand in hand.
+This project is a testament to the power of teamwork, where every member's contribution played a vital role in exceeding the challenge's requirements.

 ## Acknowledgments